Anna Bird, M.S.

 Examining the contribution of neutrophils to lupus pathogenesis in the bone marrow

-In 2015, I was awarded the Center for Translational Science Institute (CTSI) Trainee Pilot to study lupus pathogenesis in human and murine bone marrow.
+In 2015, I was awarded the University of Rochester Clinical and Translational Sciences Institute (UR CTSI) Trainee Pilot to study lupus pathogenesis in human and murine bone marrow.
 The primary goals of this study are a) define the mechanisms underlying elevated type I interferon previously identified in lupus bone marrow by the Anolik Group, and b) examine whether elevated interferon underlies defects in hematopoiesis in lupus.
-This CTSI pilot will build a better understanding of the pathogenesis of lupus in the bone marrow, and will provide critical background knowledge for identification rational therapeutic targets.
+This UR CTSI pilot will build a better understanding of the pathogenesis of lupus in the bone marrow, and will provide critical background knowledge for identification rational therapeutic targets.